ethauvin/namesilo-letsencrypt/README.md

 ## Setup

-The scripts use the [untangle](https://untangle.readthedocs.io/en/latest/) and tldextract libraries, if not already installed on your system:
+The scripts use the [tldextract](https://github.com/john-kurkowski/tldextract) and [untangle](https://untangle.readthedocs.io/en/latest/) libraries, if not already installed on your system:

 ```
-pip install untangle

-pip install tldextract
+pip install tldextract untangle
 ```

 Download the [latest release](https://github.com/ethauvin/namesilo-letsencrypt/releases) archive and expand it in the desired directory.